Registered Massage Therapy

 A standard style of massage among registered RMTs, the use of deep tissue massage is to treat musculoskeletal issues.
 Use slow deep strokes with sustained pressure to target your inner muscle layers and connective tissue (fascia).
 This therapy is intended to release deep tension in the muscles, aid in the recovery of muscle strains, and promote correct muscle function.

 Trigger Point Therapy

 Though trigger points can be addressed in other massage styles, trigger point therapy is a specific type of massage.
 Trigger points, or knots, are tight areas of muscle that create pain.
 They can even create pain in other parts of the body, like having a headache but the pain coming from the knot in your neck or shoulders.
 Releasing these knots comes from applying various pressure levels to soften the muscle and stretch it through a range of motion to achieve muscle correctness.
 While your massage therapist works on your knots, this style of massage may lead to some discomfort.
 However, it should never be painful.
 Our massage therapists are trained to work with you, listen to your concerns and aim to ensure your comfort at every step of the treatment process.

-Our registered massage therapists work collaboratively with the other healthcare practitioners in the clinic including physicians, chiropractors, physiotherapists, naturopaths, chiropodists, and other specialists in order to best manage your health needs.
+Our Registered Massage Therapists will work collaboratively with other healthcare practitioners within the clinic, including physicians, chiropractors, naturopaths, registered acupuncturists, and counsellors, to best manage your health needs.
 Please inquire for more information.

 MASSAGE THERAPY CAN HELP WITH:

 Practitioners Offering Massage Therapy Services